scorputty/packer-centos/README.md

 - The idea is that the [Kickstart](http://pykickstart.readthedocs.io/en/latest/) file 'ks.cfg' is as simple as possible and all the configuration is done by Ansible.

+- You can find the build box here "https://atlas.hashicorp.com/scorputty/boxes/centos-7.2"

 Props to **Jeff Geerling** aka "***geerlingguy***" who made a great howto on this and is the creator of the original 'packer-rhel' role which is the base of this project.

 - [Jeff's HowTo Vagrant and Ansible](http://www.jeffgeerling.com/blog/server-vm-images-ansible-and-packer).